MY NU WAYS! Programs

 6. Don’t ignore it.

 Anxiety is like a red flag, telling you that something needs attention.
-“Don’t ignore this sign — contact a professional to help you through it,” says Dr. Albers.
+“Don’t ignore this sign — contact a professional to help you through it,” says Dr Albers.

 7. Rule out other causes.

 Sometimes medical issues can mask themselves as anxiety or mimic its symptoms.
 Don’t forget to get your checkup each year.
-If in doubt, best thing is to contact your family doctor to talk about your concerns.
+If in doubt, the best thing is to contact your family doctor to talk about your concerns.

 8. Wait it out.